Otis College of Art and Design (Otis Art Institute)

 - Employment search assistance

-Students can use a variety of means to gauge school performance.
+Students can use various means to evaluate school performance.
 A school's graduation and loan default rates are among the strongest indicators of educational and career success.
-Otis College of Art and Design has an annual graduation rate of 52%, and a loan default rate of about 8%.
+Otis College of Art and Design has a yearly graduation rate of 52%, and a loan default rate of around 8%.

 Below is a list of areas of study that may be available for students.
 Any linked program will direct you to the respective program's profile page which provides general educational requirements and possible career paths.